High Risk Life Insurance Guide

 Final Thoughts

-High risk life insurance applicants often struggle to find favourable insurance quotes.
+High-risk life insurance applicants often struggle to find favourable insurance quotes.
 That’s because life insurance for high-risk individuals typically comes with higher premiums than standard policies.
-The reason for that is simple – the higher your risk of death, the higher the chance an insurer will have to pay out.
+The reason is simple: the higher your risk of death, the greater the chance an insurer will have to pay out

 That is why some people believe they might not need a life insurance policy.
-That increased risk factor should only convince you to get the policy to protect your loved ones, especially if they depend on your finances or you have any substantial debts you need to pay off.
+That increased risk factor should only convince you to get the policy to protect your loved ones, especially if they depend on your finances or if you have substantial debts to pay off.

 The key to choosing the best possible high-risk life insurance policy is knowing how different insurers calculate your risk factors.
-For that, you need to compare the quotes.
-You can do that using our handy tool to ensure you find the best policy quote tailored to your specific needs and risk factors.
+To do so, you need to compare the quotes.
+You can do that with our handy tool to find the best policy quote tailored to your specific needs and risk factors.

 Will I need to undergo a medical for high-risk insurance?

 That depends on the policy you apply for.
-In some instances, you will not be required to take a medical exam when applying for life insurance.
-For example, over 50s life insurance policies don’t involve any medical exams.
+Sometimes, you will not be required to take a medical exam when applying for life insurance.
+For example, over-50s life insurance policies don’t involve any medical exams.
 You will only need to be over 50 and be a UK resident.

-For traditional policies, such as term life or whole life coverages, you will be required to undergo a medical exam.
-Based on that, an insurer will be able to assess whether there are any significant health risks that might impact your insurance policy costs.
+Medical exams are sometimes required for traditional policies, such as term life or whole life coverage.
+Based on that, an insurer can assess whether significant health risks might impact your insurance policy costs.

 Can high-risk life insurance companies deny my application?